Michaeltaakin/PROJECT_MIKE/project_08/README.md

 # Steps I Took

-# Step 1 -- Created the EC2 Instance
+# Step 1 -- Created EC2 Instances
 I launched an Amazon Linux  EC2 instance from the AWS Console.
 I made sure I could connect to it using my SSH key.
 This instance acted as the target server for patching.